The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Conclusions

 \section{Conclusions}

-In this work, we establish $L_p$-error rate $(p \geq 1)$ of RQMC-SNIS estimator in the setting of unbounded integrands on $\mathbb{R}^d$ for general test distributions.
+In this work, we establish the $L_p$-error rate $(p \geq 1)$ of an RQMC-SNIS estimator in the setting of unbounded integrands on $\mathbb{R}^d$ under the stated assumptions on the target, proposal, integrand, and transport map.
 We validate our theoretical results through a simple Bayesian inverse problem, examining the impact of various parameters, and find that the experimental outcomes align well with the theory.
-In addition, we conduct experiments on Bayesian logistic regression, where the results suggest that the linear $t$ proposals constructed using $\bm{\mu}$ and $\bm{\Sigma}$ determined by the LapIS method, appear to provide superior performance.
+In addition, we conduct experiments on Bayesian logistic regression, where the results suggest that the linear $t$ proposals constructed using $\bm{\mu}$ and $\bm{\Sigma}$ determined by the LapIS method appear to provide superior performance.
 Our results fill an important theoretical gap in the foundation of RQMC-SNIS and broaden its applicability to practical Bayesian computation.

-In the course of this derivation, we also establish $L_p$-error rate for RQMC integration for a broad class of transport maps, including shifted, scaled, and commonly used nonlinear transformations, as well as to a wide class of test functions satisfying the critical quadratic growth.
-This advancement broadens the theoretical scope of RQMC methods beyond the standard normal setting.
-Moreover, the established $L_p$-error bounds provide the analytical basis for higher-order moment analysis and uncertainty quantification, offering a rigorous foundation for future applications of RQMC techniques.
-More applications of $L_p$-error for RQMC see Appendix \ref{appen:Lp}.
+As a by-product, we obtain \(L_p\)-error bounds for plain RQMC integration under critical quadratic growth and admissible transport maps.
+These bounds are the key technical input for the SNIS analysis and may also be useful in other higher-order error analyses; related applications are discussed in the Appendix \ref{appen:Lp}.More applications of $L_p$-error for RQMC see Appendix \ref{appen:Lp}.

 However, in the experiments, we observed that SNIS estimators constructed directly with low-discrepancy point sets still perform poorly in high-dimensional problems.
 Developing an RQMC-SNIS algorithm that is robust to dimensionality remains an important direction for future research.